BrianInGermany/BrianInGermany.github.io/_posts/2022-05-10-metacards.markdown

   <img src="/assets/images/metacards.jpeg" alt="metacards" width="100%">
 </a>

-Meta Cards are a team communication and ideation tool.
+Meta4 Cards are a team communication and ideation tool.
 They help you to reflect together on previous work, and identify risks and opportunities in upcoming tasks.

 ## How does it work?
 ### Make